 Twenty-four units (15 core general and 9 core track) of required lecture courses along with the appropriate lab, seminar and research units are required of all students.
 DNA and Criminalistics track students are also required to take 6 or 7 units of electives, respectively.
-The minimum course load is 4 units each academic quarter unless the student is on Filing Fee or PELP.
+The minimum course load is 4 units each academic quarter unless the student has been approved for Filing Fee (Filing Fee | UC Davis Graduate Studies) or Planned Educational Leave Program (Planned Educational Leave Program (PELP) | UC Davis Graduate Studies).
+There are strict requirements to qualify for each, be sure to check with your program director and/or program coordinator to learn the details and apply.